-Proposal 1-Election of Class III Directors
+Proposal 1-Election of Class I Directors

-A nominee will be elected as a director at the Annual Meeting if the nominee receives a plurality of the votes cast by the stockholders entitled to vote on the election (meaning that the two director nominees receiving the highest number of affirmative votes at the Annual Meeting will be elected as Class III directors).
+A nominee will be elected as a director at the Annual Meeting if the nominee receives a plurality of the votes cast by the stockholders entitled to vote on the election (meaning that the two director nominees receiving the highest number of affirmative votes at the Annual Meeting will be elected as Class I directors).
 Broker non-votes and votes that are withheld will have no effect on the outcome of this proposal.

-Proposal 2-Approval of an Amendment to the Company's 2020 Incentive Plan
+Proposal 2-Approval of an Amendment to the Company's 2020 Incentive Plan to Increase the Aggregate Number of Shares Available for Issuance Thereunder

-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter is required to increase the aggregate number of shares available for issuance under the 2020 Incentive Plan.
+The affirmative vote of the holders of shares of Common Stock representing a majority of the votes cast affirmatively or negatively on the matter (provided that there is a quorum) is required to approve the amendment to the 2020 Incentive Plan.
 Broker non-votes and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal.